Integra LifeSciences Reports Preliminary Fourth Quarter and Full-Year 2021 Revenue and Plans $125 Million Share Repurchase

 - The company is planning a $125 million share repurchase as a part of a previous approval by the Board of Directors, with an authorization of up to $225 million.

 PRINCETON, N.J., Jan.
-11, 2022 (GLOBE NEWSWIRE) -- Integra LifeSciences Holdings Corporation ( IART), a leading global medical technology company, announced today certain unaudited preliminary fourth quarter and full-year 2021 revenue results.
+11, 2022 (GLOBE NEWSWIRE) -- Integra LifeSciences Holdings Corporation (NASDAQ: IART), a leading global medical technology company, announced today certain unaudited preliminary fourth quarter and full-year 2021 revenue results.

 Preliminary Fourth Quarter and Full-Year 2021 Revenue Results